singularityware/singularityware.github.io/pages/docs/user-docs/docs-instances.md

 Orphan process within unreachable namespaces!

 You would lose control of the process.
 It would still be running, but you couldn't easily kill or interface with it.
-This is a called a orphan process.
+This is a called an orphan process.
 Singularity versions less than 2.4 were not designed to handle running services properly.

 ## Container Instances in Singularity
 With Singularity 2.4 and the addition of container instances, the ability to cleanly, reliably, and safely run services in a container is here.
 First, let's put some commands that we want our instance to execute into a script.
 Let's call it a `startscript`.
 This fits into a definition file like so: